swisspush/swisspush.github.io/_posts/2020-02-19-kafka-proxies-service-mesh.md

 What about Kafka connectivity?

-Find how Kevin Nash's approach on Medium: [Kafka, Proxies and Service Mesh](https://medium.com/@caoimhin.denais/kafka-proxies-and-service-meshes-8218353dac50)
+Learn more about that with Kevin Nash's article on Medium: [Kafka, Proxies and Service Mesh](https://medium.com/@caoimhin.denais/kafka-proxies-and-service-meshes-8218353dac50)